tedkotz/ternary/math/README.md

 G6(A)  = DEC(NEG(A))
 ```

-The gates that ignore there input only one is needed to as whatever gates we keep above can do the transformation.
-For now let's keep False as it can easily be turned int othe other two with INC and NEG.
+The gates that ignore their input only one is needed to as whatever gates we keep above can do the transformation.
+For now let's keep TRUE as it can easily be turned into the other two with DEC and NEG.
 ```
 FALSE(A) = NEG(TRUE(A))
 CLEAR(A) = DEC(TRUE(A))
 ```

-The remaining 18 gates. will need something to get reach them.
+The remaining 18 gates. will need something to get to reach them.
 I think any one of them should be able to be turned into all of them using the above transitions.
 I'm going to select LAX, or Saturated Addition, because I like that it has a simple definition for TRUE so we can cut that out as well.
 ```
 TRUE(A) = LAX(LAX(A))